Tronikart/RadRetroRobot/README.md

 ### This bot will also auto detect:

- **Youtube links** - and post the name of the channel with a link, duration of the video, the amount of views and subscribers
+ **Youtube links** - post the name of the channel with a link, duration of the video, the amount of views and subscribers

- **Subreddit post links** - post its text content in case its a text post or its basic information if its not a text post
+ **Subreddit post links** - post its text content in case its a text post, otherwise it will try to send the picture or link as a gif, sending the link as a last resort

  **Tweet links** - post its basic information with the full text of the tweet, if the tweet has a quoted tweet, will post the quoted tweet

  **Steam Store links** - post its basic information as if the user used /steampage

- **Gfycat links** - return the .gif if the gif can show the preview on Telegram
+ **Gfycat links** - return the .mp4 as a document (this means as a gif) if the file is not too large for telegram, otherwise it will try to send a smaller version

+ **Imgur gif and gifv links** - return the .mp4 version as a document (this means as a gif)

  **Good night messages** - with special messages for admin